genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

         }
 ```

-Where this is defined, it allows for further fine-grained control of what data, at the row level, is returned to a specific user.
+Where this is defined, it provides further fine-grained control of what data, at the row level, is returned to a specific user.

-If it is not defined, then all data is returned for the enclosing resource, assuming permissionCodes are not restricting.
+If it is not defined, then all data is returned for the enclosing resource, assuming `permissionCodes` are not restricting access.

 - The mapName refers to a specific Permission "entity" defined on the server via the [auth-permission.xml](/creating-applications/defining-your-application/access-control/authorisation/#defining-a-permission-rule) file.

-  **eg auth-permission.xml entity entry snippet**
+  **example: auth-permission.xml entity entry snippet**
 ```xml
  <dynamicPermissions>
   <!-- other tags removed for brevity -->